 Breaking the cycle of disease

 Dr. Mitalipov's work could, for the first time in history, break the cycle of disease passed from one generation to the next using germline gene therapy approaches for both nuclear DNA and mitochondrial DNA.
 Such mutations impact a great number of families every year, causing a wide variety of diseases.
-Dr. Mitalipov's mastery of cell manipulation is at the heart of promising therapies that could prevent inherited diseases.
+Dr. Mitalipov's mastery of cell manipulation is at the heart of promising therapies that could prevent transmission of inherited diseases.

 Mitochondrial replacement therapy, or MRT, first proven in non-human primate models in 2009, was demonstrated successfully in human cells in 2012.
 This work was affirmed in 2016 in human cells carrying mitochondrial disease, In 2020, a long-term study of non-human primates found no adverse health effects in rhesus macaques born with the aid of MRT or in their offspring.
 MRT involves replacing a mother's mutated mitochondrial DNA with the equivalent material from a healthy egg, effectively retaining 99 percent of the mother's DNA but with healthy mitochondrial DNA.
 Upon FDA approval, this technique is ready for human clinical testing in the United States.
 Inherited genetic disorders affect millions of people worldwide.
 Dr. Mitalipov continues to develop treatments which will break the cycle of disease.